Oki, Dādánast’áda, Âba Wathtec, Tânisi, Taanishi, Bonjour, Hello

 To meet these commitments, the CBE

-- implement CBE Indigenous Education Holistic Lifelong Learning Framework;
+- Sustained focus on implementation of the Indigenous Education Holistic Lifelong Learning Framework.

-- collaborate with Indigenous Elders, leaders, organizations, and community members to establish strategic policy directions in support of Indigenous student achievement and well-being.
+- Sustained collaboration with Indigenous Elders and Knowledge Keepers to advance actions in support of Indigenous student well-being and achievement.

 These key actions will be achieved across the CBE via: